SilvertipSoftware/laravel-support/docs/form_helpers.md

 </form>
 ```

-The object yielded by `fieldsFor` is a form builder like the one yielded by `form_with`.
+The object yielded by `fhFieldsFor` is a form builder like the one yielded by `form_with`.

 ### Relying on Model Identification